 Dave Lapp was born in Sacramento, CA and educated at Petaluma High School, Sonoma State University (BA - Physics, Minor Math) and DePaul University (MS - Physics)

 ___Mr.
-Lapp has taught Physics at Tamalpais High School since 1990.
-While at Tam, he has also taught Chemistry, Science in the Community, Physics in the Universe (PhUn), Business Math, Algebra, Calculus, and Weight Training and Conditioning.
-Outside of the classroom he has worked as the Science Department Chair (1993-1996), Tam Staff Development Team (1995-1998), and Cross Country Coach (1998-2001).
+Lapp taught Physics at Tamalpais High School from 1990 to 2021.
+While at Tam, he also taught Chemistry, Science in the Community, Physics in the Universe (PhUn), Business Math, Algebra, Calculus, and Weight Training and Conditioning.
+Outside of the classroom he worked as the Science Department Chair (1993-1996), Tam Staff Development Team (1995-1998), and Cross Country Coach (1998-2001).
 Before coming to Tam, he taught physics and physical science for four years at James B. Conant High School in Hoffman Estates, IL.
 Before teaching high school physics he taught for two years in the Department of Physics and Astronomy at Sonoma State University.

-___When Mr. Lapp is not in Room 65, he can usually be found with his wife, Kim or his grandsons, Eli and Sam He is best reached at his email address: firstname.lastname@example.org.
+___Mr.
+Lapp can now be found with his wife, Kim or his grandsons, Eli and Sam He is best reached at his email address: email@example.com.